ziyaowangecon/ziyaowangecon.github.io/_pages/about.md

 <div class="justify" markdown="1">

 ## About Me
 I am a PhD candidate in Economics at [Northeastern University](https://cssh.northeastern.edu/economics/).
+I am on the 2026 Job Market.

 My research spans **Empirical Industrial Organization** and **Applied Econometrics**, with a special focus on *Productivity*, *Technological Change*, *Market Power*, and *Economics of AI*.